mascah/cookiecutter-turbo-django/docs/4-guides/event-driven-architecture.rst

 Scaling the Event Bus
 ---------------------

-The in-memory event bus is sufficient for most applications—even those handling significant traffic.
-However, as your architecture evolves, you may need to scale beyond a single process.
+The in-memory event bus handles most applications, even those with significant traffic.
+When you need to scale beyond a single process, you can swap in an external broker.

 When In-Memory Works
 ^^^^^^^^^^^^^^^^^^^^